marconetto/azadventures/chapter12/README.md

 With this you are ready to play with the new template+projects on existing CycleCloud.
-In our case, we uploaded these files into get to be consumed by the automation script.
+In our case, we uploaded these files into git to be consumed by the automation script.